winfredsu/DL4MCU/README.md

 ## Sort by group

-## MISCELLANEOUS
+# MISCELLANEOUS
+## Features of MCU-based DL systems
+The design target of DL accelerators for server or mobile applications is high throughput and versatility in order to meet the goal of real-time processing of various NN models.
+Design constraints such as power consumption can be realitively loosen.
+And for the purpose of compatibility, the hardware should support a wide range of ops dictated by new NN models.

+But for embedded systems, the power constraint is as important as computational capability.
 The major challenge of enabling DL in MCU based systems is the gap between computational capability and energy budget.
 Since here I focus on deeply embedded systems, the power envelop is usually no more than 100 mW (for some battery powered IoT end-nodes the power enevlop is even tighter).
-How to make DL work with such limitation requires co-design of application, alogirithm and hardware.
-Here are some of my thoughts, following the top-down approach.
+And we need to co-design the algorithm and hardware rather than adpating hardware to alogrithm, in order to fill the efficiency gap.
+And for some batteried powered applications there is even no throughpu requirement.

 The application scenario of MCU-based DL can be roughly classified into two types.
 ### 1. DL Normally-OFF applications